 - Executive Summary

 A summary of results for faculty overall, including peer comparisons and trends.

 A narrative report with detailed results highlighting notable differences in ratings by tenure status, rank, gender and race/ethnicity.

 A narrative report with detailed results organized by COACHE benchmarks, including overall results, peer comparisons, trends, and comparisons by NC State demographic groups.

-An interactive dashboard with COACHE trend data (2011, 2015, 2018, and 2021 administrations), filterable by year, tenure track status (tenure track, professional track), tenure status (tenure track only; tenured vs pre-tenured), rank (tenure track faculty only; full, associate, assistant), gender and race/ethnicity.
+An interactive dashboard with results from the Spring 2021 COACHE suvey, filterable by tenure track status (tenure track, professional track), tenure status (tenure track only; tenured vs pre-tenured), rank (tenure track faculty only; full, associate, assistant), gender and race/ethnicity.
 Also included are results for NC State overall vs our aggregated COACHE peer group.

 PDF documents with frequencies of results for all questions, for faculty overall and separately for tenure track and professional track faculty

 PDF documents comparing the average ratings between subgroups of faculty (i.e., by tenure track status, tenure status, rank, gender, and race/ethnicity)

 PDF documents with results from NC State pre-tenured, tenured, and non-tenure track faculty (overall and by sub-groups) compared to those from our COACHE survey peer group (aggregated results from Iowa State University, Purdue University, UC-Davis, University of Maryland, and Virginia Tech